2010 Community Economic Development Award

 business model that worked for their community.

-board was struck that involved stakeholders from across the
+Soon, an advisory board was struck that involved stakeholders from across the

 community: New Brunswick Community College, District 16 School Board, Regional

-Hiospital Authority, Retirement Miramichi, the Miramichi Physically Disable, FatKat
+Hiospital Authority, Retirement Miramichi, the Miramichi Physically Disable,

-leadership, Beaubear Credit Union attracted the Northumberland
+Leveraging their leadership, Beaubear Credit Union attracted the Northumberland

 Dairy Co-op to the initiative.
 This added strength and credibility prompted the

 Provincial and Federal governments to invest $875,000 in the project.
 At the

-same time, Beaubear and Northumberland committed to provide ten years of financial support
+same time, Beaubear and Northumberland committed to provide ten years of

-have used the system.
+over 25,000 people have used the system.
 Ridership numbers increase daily.
-Reportedly, over 4000

-hope that this project could serve as a shining example of
+It was Beaubear’s hope that this project could serve as a shining example of